-” I have been CrossFitting for 2 1/2 years and … strongly believe that pregnancy is not an illness, but a time to relish in your body’s capabilities to kick ass.” -Lea-Ann Ellison
+” I have been CrossFitting for two and a half years and … strongly believe that pregnancy is not an illness, but a time to relish in your body’s capabilities to kick ass.” -Lea-Ann Ellison

 So the questions posed are, how much is too much?
 What can a woman do to stay active during pregnancy and what should she avoid?
 According to the Mayo Clinic, a woman should avoid certain physical activities such as scuba diving, physical contact sports and anything causing her to lie flat on her back; however, if the woman is in good physical condition, exercise is deemed safe and good for both mother and baby.
 Dr. Brittany Stofko, DO of Penn Medicine states, “Every woman and every pregnancy is different, but those who exercised before pregnancy are usually able to continue working out at the same level,” (during).
 Both US Track and Field athlete and Olympian Alysia Montano and mother of 3 and Crossfitter Lea-Ann Ellison are evidence to the truth of Dr. Stofko’s words.

 Another mom-to-be, also in her 8th month of pregnancy, Lea-Ann Ellison, posted a photo of herself performing an overhead press squat two-weeks shy of delivery.
-Prior to becoming pregnant with her third child, she had been doing Crossfit for 2 1/2 years, but the backlash she experienced was a whirlwind of negativity.
+Prior to becoming pregnant with her third child, she had been doing Crossfit for two and a half years, but the backlash she experienced was a whirlwind of negativity.
 Within two hours of the photo being posted, over 450 people, who had never met Ellison and didn’t know her physical condition, felt compelled to weigh in and attack not only her choice of exercise during pregnancy, but also her overall mothering skills.

 MCBMI wants to hear from you, we want your thoughts on active moms-to-be.